 Why minor in History?

-The History Department encourages students who minor in history to enroll in courses that contribute to their major fields of study and enhance their intellectual curiosity and career goals.
+The Department of History encourages students who minor in history to enroll in courses that contribute to their major fields of study and enhance their intellectual curiosity and career goals.
 History Minors will improve their reading and writing and will gain knowledge in critical research skills.

-The History Department also offers courses that overlap in several interdisciplinary minors.
+The Department of History also offers courses that overlap in several interdisciplinary minors.
 These programs allow students to study in-depth about specific cultures, movements, and periods of time across diverse regions.
-Learn more about Native American Studies, Ancient Mediterranean Studies, Medieval/Renaissance Studies, and Holocaust and Genocide Studies through the links below.